DrkWithT/DrkWithT/README.md

 - 👋 Hi, I’m @DrkWithT, a CS student transferring to a Cal State!
-I'm an LA area resident with some dreams.
+I have programmed for 5 years.
 - 👀 I’m interested in ... mostly backend web dev with a bit of lower-level C/C++.
 - 🌱 I’m currently learning ...
   - HTML, CSS, and more JS.
 Server-side web frameworks such as Python Flask are my favorites!